Alteheit/cafejs-2024/doc/walkthrough/0001 - CafeJS.md

 1. Build a simple web app from scratch using Express,
 2. Reason about how to add a new feature to an Express web app.

 I should note that the culture around JavaScript (henceforth JS) is somewhat problematic.
+A lot of JavaScript users love the language and, in my opinion, seem to hate making working software.

-The JS community seems to have a fixation with overcomplicating their applications.
-We agreed that we would follow my (hopefully well-developed) opinions: one such opinion of mine is that beginners should learn to build a web app using a simple request-response model first.
-We will use Express as a simple request-response web server.
+We agreed that we would follow my (hopefully well-developed) opinions.
+One such opinion of mine is that beginners should learn to build a web app using a simple request-response model first.
+So, we will use Express as a simple request-response web server.
 For the purposes of this walkthrough, please **disregard** any material from the JS community that insists that you build your web apps using any of the following terms:

 - Single-Page Application (SPA)
 - Edge